Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Illustrative Examples

 \subsection{Compliance Minimization}

-We begin with compliance minimization examples, the first of which is the classic MBB beam, one of the most widespread validation problems in the TO field.
-The boundary conditions are depicted in~\ref{fig:ex_mbb1_bcs}, and we follow the same set-up as in \cite{Xia2014FE2} and \cite{Wang2020lvgp} in order to compare our results with those of existing methods.
+We begin with compliance minimization examples, the first of which is the classic MBB beam.
+The boundary conditions are depicted in~\ref{fig:ex_mbb1_bcs}, and we follow the same set-up as in~\cite{Xia2014FE2} and~\cite{Wang2020lvgp} in order to compare our results with those of existing methods.
 That is, the MBB beam is discretized into $40\times 16$ microstructures and an ambitious global volume fraction limit is set as $V_{Global}^*=0.36$.
-For the second problem, we pursue the same multi-load bridge as found in \cite{Wang2020lvgp}, where a $60\times 30$ structure is loaded in three places, as shown in Fig.~\ref{fig:ex_mbb2_bcs}.
+For the second problem, we pursue a $60\times 30$ bridge structure loaded in three places, as shown in Fig.~\ref{fig:ex_mbb2_bcs}.
 Due to symmetry, we can cut its size by half into $30 \times 30$.
 The target global volume there is $V_{Global}^*=0.50$.

 The two compliance problems can be formulated as:

 where $f_c=\sum_{e=1}^{N_{el}} \mathbf{u}_e^T \mathbf{k}^H_e(\hat{\mathbf{c}}_e,\hat{v}_e) \mathbf{u}_e$ is the compliance with element displacements $\mathbf{u}_e$ and effective stiffness matrices $\mathbf{k}^H_e$, which are predicted via the DL models.
 The global and macroscale volumes are $V_{Global} = \sum_{e=1}^{N_{el}} x_e \hat{v}_e / N_{el}$ and $V_{BESO} = \sum_{e=1}^{N_{el}} x_e / N_{el}$, respectively, and the bounds on the design variables are the same as described in Eq.~\ref{eq:to_general}.
 The sensitivities of this optimization problem are detailed in Appendix~\ref{sec:appen_sens}.